 Bob was re-elected for a third term in May 2015, shortly afterwards being elected on a cross-party basis as Chairman of the Justice Select Committee.
 Following the General Election on 8 June 2017, he was returned unopposed to this role.
 You can find out more about the Committee and its work through the link below:

-Bob is a Master of the Bench at the Middle Temple Inn, and chairs and co-chairs a number of All Party Parliamentary Groups in Westminster, including the APPG for London.
+Bob is a Master of the Bench at the Middle Temple Inn, and in Parliament has chaired and co-chaired a number of All-Party Parliamentary Groups in Westminster, including the APPG for London.